C3BI-pasteur-fr/python-course-1/source/Scripting.rst

    READ_ONLY = select.POLLIN | select.POLLPRI | select.POLLHUP | select.POLLERR
    # create a poll object
    poller = select.poll()
-   #register the flow with readeing filter
+   # register the flow with reading filter
    poller.register(process_.stdout, READ_ONLY)
    poller.register(process_.stderr, READ_ONLY)
-   #start waching the flows
+   #start watching the flows
    while process_.poll() is None:
-       # at each poll call we have a liste of tuple with 2 int.
+       # at each poll call we have a list of tuple with 2 int.
        # [(fd1, flag) , (fd2,flag)]
-       # fd is a filedescriptor
+       # fd is a file descriptor
        # flag match a combination of
        # select.POLLIN | select.POLLPRI | select.POLLHUP | select.POLLERR
        # this list match with the fd ready to be processed in
        # reading or writing depending of their creation.
-       # beware this is a blaocking call while a fd is not ready (we provide a timeout as argument)
+       # beware this is a blocking call while a fd is not ready (we provide a timeout as argument)
        events =  poller.poll()
        while events :
            for fd, flag in events:
-               if flag & (select.POLLIN | select.EPOLLPRI): #des données sont pretes a etre lu
+               if flag & (select.POLLIN | select.EPOLLPRI): # some data are ready to be read
                    if fd == process_.stdout.fileno():
                        sys.stdout.write( process_.stdout.read() )
                    if fd == process_.stderr.fileno():
                        sys.stderr.write( process_.stderr.read() )
-               elif flag & select.EPOLLHUP:#le fd a ete ferme a la source poller.unregister(fd)
+               elif flag & select.EPOLLHUP: # the fd has been closed by the source poller.unregister(fd)
-               elif flag & select.EPOLLERR:#une erreur sur le fd poller.unregister(fd)
+               elif flag & select.EPOLLERR: # an error on the fd has occurred poller.unregister(fd)
-                   #handle the error
+                   # handle the error
            events =  poller.poll(1)
            # the number as argument is the timeout (in millisecond)
            # if we deregister the 2 flow at this point, we stay blocked at this instruction.